 While Indonesia has a good legal framework to manage wildlife and their habitats, implementation of its laws and regulatory mechanisms has been inadequate to reduce the threats to the salmon-crested cockatoo.
-As discussed in Factor A, we found that logging and conversion of forests to agriculture and plantations are primary threats to the habitat of the salmon-crested cockatoo.
+As discussed under Factor A above, we found that logging and conversion of forests to agriculture and plantations are primary threats to the habitat of the salmoncrested cockatoo.
 Laws and regulations are frequently ignored, and illegal logging is considered a leading cause of forest degradation in Indonesia.
-The decentralization of government has led to worse forestry practices, increased exploitation of resources, and increased conflict over land tenure.
+The decentralization of government has led to unsustainable forestry practices, increased exploitation of resources, and increased conflict over land tenure.
 Current concession policies and logging practices hamper sustainable forestry.
 Because nearly 50 percent of Seram's forests are held under logging concessions, with more than 75 percent within the salmon-crested cockatoo's favored lowland habitat, the proper management of these logging concessions could determine the survival of this species.

-The salmon-crested cockatoo is listed in Appendix I of CITES (see discussion in Conservation Status above), which appears generally to have controlled international trade.
-However, as discussed in Factor B, uncontrolled illegal domestic and international trade continues to adversely impact the salmon-crested cockatoo.
+The salmon-crested cockatoo is listed in Appendix I of CITES (see discussion under Conservation Status above), which requires CITES Parties to ensure controlled legal international trade.
+However, as discussed under Factor B above, uncontrolled illegal domestic and international trade continues to adversely impact the salmon-crested cockatoo.
 The species is on Indonesia's list of protected species, and the law provides prohibitions, including capture and trade, and lays out fines and punishment.
 However, the law is generally ignored and only sporadically enforced.